codeadamca/php-big-picture/README.md

 # php-big-picture
 A basic walkthrough of using PHP to display content from a MySQL database.

-This tutorial will provide a basic walk through of creating a MySQL database and using PHP do display the database content in an HTML page.
+This walkthrough is meant to illustrate the process of using PHP to display database content in an HTML web page.
+This is not meant to be a tutorial, more of a quick example of the end goal of these series of PHP tutorials.

+## Code Explanation
 This block of code will connect our PHP file to the MySQL database:

 ```php